 Although the Patriot is not generally considered a high-quality pen, it is actually well made (if not always well finished).
 The filler presents the greatest difficulty to a restorer because it was not designed to be reparable.
 This article explains and illustrates one way to restore the filler.
 The restoration described here is a professional procedure that produces a reliable and long-lasting result.

-CAUTIONThe section is celluloid, not hard rubber.
+CAUTIONIn most Patriots, the section is celluloid, not hard rubber.
+(Some very early pens have hard rubber sections.)
 Also, the tubing of which the filler is made is very thin.
 It can overheat and begin to shrink and warp almost before you can react.
 Proceed with great care!